Skip to main content

 Bharosa kyun jaane tujhpe

 Bondita was excited at the thought of meeting her mother.
-She wore the blue and golden saree Trilochan had gifted her for Ashtamangala and Koeli came in to help her with the jewellery.
+She wore the blue and golden saree Trilochan had gifted her for Ashtamangala, and Koeli came in to help her with the jewellery.

 "Zamindar Babu has instructed me to make sure you look as royal as a queen.
-He says that your family should see how Tulsipur knows to treat their women right."
+He says that your family should see how Tulsipur knows how to treat their women right."
 Koeli spoke, helping her with her earrings.

-"Koeli didi can you make sure Baba has his medicines?"
+"Koeli didi, can you make sure Baba has his medicines?"

 "Don't worry, Choto Malkin, we will take care of everything."
 She smiled, helping her braid her hair.
 "You go spend some time with your mother.
 You don't know when you will meet her again."